 Going low carb involves making a lot of changes in your diet, and can also cause a lot of changes in how your body works.
 It is common for low carb dieters to experience changes in their bowel movements, especially during the first couple of weeks.
-Although most people do not notice any changes in their bowel movements, constipation is a frequent problem although some people suffer from diarrhea instead.
+Although most people do not notice any changes in their bowel movements on keto (a low-carb diet), constipation is a frequent problem and some people get diarrhea instead.

-If you strain when having a bowel movement or don't go as frequently as you used to, it is probably because you eat less fiber than you used to, especially if you used to eat high carb and high-fiber breakfast cereals and whole grains.
+If you strain when having a bowel movement on keto, or don't go as frequently as you used to, it is probably because you eat less fiber than you used to, especially if you used to eat high-carb and high-fiber breakfast cereals and whole grains.
 If your stools are dry, it is also very likely that you are not drinking enough water.
 Eating low carbs makes your body retains less water and excrete more water.
-If you become dehydrated when eating low carbs, it can not only cause constipation, but also headaches, fatigue and irritability.
+If you become dehydrated when eating low carbs or following keto, it can not only cause constipation, but also headaches, fatigue and irritability.

 You can get enough fiber in your low-carb diet without whole grains and legumes.
 Balance your low-carb diet with low-carb sources of fiber, especially nonstarchy vegetables.
 A generous serving of 1 to 2 cups per meal will help you get enough fiber in your diet to help things move smoothly in your gastrointestinal tract.
 For example, you can serve your scrambled eggs with red bell peppers and kale, your lunch can be based on a salad of fresh leafy greens, with tomatoes and avocado, and your dinner could be accompanied with Brussels sprouts and onions.
 You can also add flaxseeds, psyllium and wheat bran to your diet if you feel like you need extra fiber to prevent constipation.